 - Mistake proofing (Poka Yoke): This is a powerful lever that ensures that things can only be done in one way, the correct one.
 In Operations that could be present as data collection that does not allow people to submit data in any other format than what is required e.g. via field rules / checks.

-- Synchronize processes (JIT): The most efficient processes are precisely synchronized from the timing and there are no unnecessary waiting times.
+- Synchronize processes (Just-In-Time): The most efficient processes are precisely synchronized from the timing and there are no unnecessary waiting times.

 - Decrease backlog: Having a significant backlog ties up a lot of resources and results in lower customer satisfaction.
 Although it is not always possible to avoid it, such as in the case of a large number of insurance claims due to severe weather conditions like hail or flooding, reducing the back log in an accelerated way—via overtime hours or additional resources—typically leads to better outcomes than slowly processing backlog on top of everyday activities.